NnA301023/NnA301023/README.md

 <h1 align="center">Halo 👋, Saya Alif</h1>
-<h3 align="center">Seorang Full Stack Data Science Enthusiast !</h3>
+<h3 align="center">A Full Stack Data Science Enthusiast !</h3>
 <p align="center">
-  Pada 3 tahun terakhir saya fokus mengembangkan minat di bidang kecerdasan buatan dan pengimplementasian model kecerdasan buatan berbasis Raspberry Pi, Website, dan API.
+  In the last 3 years, I have focused on developing my interest and career in data field.
+Starting from the data environment to the deployment model both edge and dedicated server.
 </p>
 <!-- icon gif -->
 <p align="center">